Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: KS Theorem and Quantum Individuality

-Since many foundational questions regarding the theory of quanta start their analysis and discussions taking as a standpoint the first postulate of the orthodox formulation our NDI Theorem has consequences for many ongoing debates in the literature.
+Since many foundational questions regarding the theory of quanta start their analysis and discussions taking as a standpoint the first postulate of the orthodox formulation our corollary to KS Theorem has consequences for many ongoing debates in the literature.
 For example, as Eugine Reich \cite[p.
-157]{Reich12} explains ---making reference to the PBR theorem--- that Pusey, Barrett and Rudolph: ``say that the mathematics leaves no doubt that the wavefunction is not just a statistical tool, but rather, a real, objective state of a quantum system.''
+157]{Reich12} explains ---making reference to the PBR theorem--- that Pusey, Barrett and Rudolph: ``say that the mathematics leaves no doubt that the wave function is not just a statistical tool, but rather, a real, objective state of a quantum system.''
 This statement is false.
-As we have proven through the NDI theorem, the PBR theorem is derived from a false hypothesis making its result untenable.
-The seemingly inoffensive assumption that a vector can represent the state of a physical system is ---due to the NDI theorem--- inconsistent with the formalism of QM.
+As we have shown through corollary \ref{CoroKS}, the PBR theorem assumes a false hypothesis making its result untenable.
+The seemingly inoffensive assumption that a vector can represent the state of a physical system is simply inconsistent with the formalism of QM.

 Another important consequence of our theorem regards the idea that it makes perfect sense to consider, $\Psi_U$, ``the quantum wave function of the Universe'', or in other words, ``the Universal wave function''.
 This idea was first put forward by Hugh Everett in his Many Worlds (MW) interpretation of QM.